arsulegai/hyperledger-updates/README.md

 global:
   # Organizations from where the PRs, Issues and Releases are to be listed.
 Each organization
   # has to be listed as a list element.
+  # Enterprise is a new way to input organizations.
+All of the
+  # organizations under the enterprise will be picked up for scraping.
+  # note that enterprise gets ignored if there is organization list
+  # explicitly specified.
+  enterprise: "lf-decentralized-trust"
   organizations:
     - organization:
         name: "Hyperledger"